scipipe/scipipe/README.md

 In summary, what we did, was to:

-- Specify task dependencies by wiring outputs of the upstream tasks to inports in downstream tasks.
+- Specify process dependencies by wiring outputs of the upstream processes to inports in downstream processes.
 - For each outport, provide a function that will compute a suitable file name for the new file.

 For more examples, see the [examples folder](https://github.com/samuell/scipipe/tree/master/examples).